elenagin/reddit-streaming/README.md

 Welcome to the Reddit Streaming project!
 This repository provides tools and scripts for streaming, processing, and analyzing Reddit data in real-time.
 The project is designed for developers interested in exploring and utilizing Reddit data for various analytical and monitoring purposes.

 ### Features
-- Real-Time Data Fetching: Stream Reddit data in real-time using the Reddit API.
+- Real-Time Data Fetching: Stream Reddit data in real-time using the PRAW SubredditStream library.
-- Data Processing: Process and analyze data to extract useful insights.
+- Data Processing: Stream data through sockets, process, and analyze it to extract useful insights.
-- Dashboard Visualization: Visualize metrics and trends using a web-based dashboard.
+- Dashboard Visualization: Visualize metrics and trends using a web-based dashboard in near real-time.
 - Scalable Architecture: Built with scalability in mind, allowing for large-scale data handling.

 ### Table of Contents